 Structure (Committee and Secretariat)

 SHIAC is governed by the Board Committee.
-SHIAC’s Fourth Committee, which comprises 13 experts in the field of economy, trade and law, was renewed in July 2021.
-For the first time, the Committee includes three overseas professionals.
+SHIAC’s Fourth Committee, which comprises 13 experts in the field of economy, trade, and law, was renewed in July 2021.
+The Committee includes three overseas professionals.

 SHIAC provides professional secretarial services.
-Currently, there are 24 case managers with an average age of 33.
-All of them graduated from prestigious domestic and foreign universities, and their average work experience is 9.29 years.
-About 80% of the case managers have graduate degrees, and 52% have overseas study backgrounds.
+Currently, there are 30 case managers with an average age of 34.6.
+All of them graduated from prestigious domestic and foreign universities, and their average work experience is 10.28 years.
+About 83% of the case managers have post-graduate degree, and 50% have overseas study backgrounds.
 The arbitration can be administered bilingually.

 Arbitrators and mediators

 SHIAC introduced a panel of mediators in line with the Mechanism of Mediation by Mediator under the China (Shanghai) Pilot Free Trade Zone Arbitration Rules.
-There are 29 members in the current panel, including 27 from China and two foreign mediators.
+There are 29 members in the current panel, including 27 from China and 2 from foreign countries.

-Centrally located in Shanghai, SHIAC provides prime facilities to support daily operation, including consultations, registrations, hearings and medium-sized conferences.
+Centrally located in Shanghai, SHIAC provides prime facilities to support daily operation, including consultations, registrations, hearings, and conferences.
 In addition to the headquarters, SIACA lies in Hongqiao Airport Economic Park, adjacent to Shanghai Hongqiao Transport Hub and the National Exhibition and Convention Center (Shanghai).
-The FTZ Court of Arbitration moved to the Shanghai International Dispute Resolution Center in 2019, which is also home to the Shanghai Arbitration Association, the Shanghai representative office of the Singapore International Arbitration Centre and the Shanghai representative office of the International Chamber of Commerce.
+The FTZ Court of Arbitration is in the Shanghai International Dispute Resolution Center in 2019, which is also the premise of the Shanghai Arbitration Association, the Shanghai representative office of the Singapore International Arbitration Centre and the Shanghai representative office of the International Chamber of Commerce.